 Structured data is data that is organized in a predefined format with clearly defined fields, types, and relationships, typically stored in spreadsheets, tables, or relational databases.
-Typical examples of fields would be someone’s name, address, phone number, income, transaction history, hobbies, etc. For data to be structured, at some point someone like an enterprise architect will create a data model to determine which types of data go into what fields.
+Typical examples of structured fields include a customer’s name, address, phone number, income, transaction history, and product preferences.
+For data to be structured, someone — usually a data engineer or enterprise architect — creates a data model that defines which types of data go into which fields.

 Demographic Data